 The second number, which can also be referred to as the back-end ratio, is the percentage of your gross monthly income that should be spent on all long-term monthly debts combined.

 Use the following guidelines to find out where you stand:

-- Now, take your gross monthly income (your gross yearly income divided by 12) and multiply it by 36 percent (.36).
-The figure shown should be the TOTAL amount of money you spend on ALL LONG-TERM DEBTS COMBINED.
 To get a more accurate mortgage estimate, tally up your monthly bills - which include car payments, credit cards, child support, alimony, etc. - and subtract this amount from the figure you just came up with.
 However much money is left over is the amount you should truly be spending on your housing payments per month.